-- · Conference announcement was not printed to reduce the Chapter's carbon footprint. - Purchase products made from recycled, recyclable, and rapidly renewable materials. - Work with the convention center to purchase local foods and plan a seasonal menu. - Prominent on-site effort to increase recycling of cardboard, paper, plastic bottles, and cans. - Donate excess food to a food rescue agency when possible or to the employee cafeteria when we cannot. - Encourage exhibitors to use products made from recycled, recyclable, and rapidly renewable materials. - Water stations in lieu of bottled water breaks.
+- Conference announcement was not printed to reduce the Chapter's carbon footprint. - Purchase products made from recycled, recyclable, and rapidly renewable materials. - Prominent on-site effort to increase recycling of cardboard, paper, plastic bottles, and cans. - Donate excess food to a food rescue agency when possible or to the employee cafeteria when we cannot. - Encourage exhibitors to use products made from recycled, recyclable, and rapidly renewable materials.